Limited-time pricing: all paid plugins €19. Effects Bundle €59. No coupon needed. Shop now →

 Not primarily.
 It can be used gently, but it is designed for fast, assertive VCA-style control.
 If you need completely invisible levelling, use conservative settings or choose a compressor designed specifically for transparent gain control.

 Play the loudest section, lower Threshold until the gain reduction meter moves, set Compress for the amount of clamp you want, then match Output.
-After that, adjust SC Filter, Stereo Link, Mix, and Quality.
+After that, adjust SC Filter, Stereo Link, and Mix.

 Visit the MousePlugins support page or contact support through the email listed on the website.